Patris08/devrokzzz_task/README.md

 ---

 ## About
-This repository contains a simple Python Flask application for a recruitment task at Rokezzz.
+This repository contains a simple Python Flask application.
 The goal is to demonstrate practical DevOps skills by:

 - Creating a minimal Flask application.
 - Containerizing the application with Docker.
 - Automating builds and testing with GitHub Actions.
 - Deploying using Docker Compose or Ansible.

-The application exposes a single endpoint at `/` that returns a confirmation message.

 ---